mokagio/dotfiles/README.md

 ### zsh

-zsh will be installed through homebrew, but it needs to be set as the default shell: `chsh -s $(which zsh)`
+Zsh will be installed through Homebrew, but it needs to be set as the default shell: `chsh -s $(which zsh)`

 If the command errors saying `chsh: <# path #>: non-standard shell` make sure that the path is listed in `/etc/shells`, if not `sudo vim /etc/shells` and add it.
 Now run `chsh` again.